virtee/virtee.github.io/_posts/2023-03-24-attestable-confidential-workloads-libkrun.md

 It is important to note that different TEE architectures (i.e. AMD SEV, SEV-SNP and Intel SGX, TDX) are attested differently.
 This post will only be describing libkrun's SEV-SNP attestation protocol.

-libkrun utilizes the "[Key Broker Service (KBS)](https://github.com/confidential-containers/kbs/blob/main/docs/kbs_attestation_protocol.md)" protocol for attestation.
+libkrun utilizes the [Key Broker Service (KBS)](https://github.com/confidential-containers/kbs/blob/main/docs/kbs_attestation_protocol.md) protocol for attestation.
 The KBS protocol defines the communication between a Key Broker Client (KBC, in this case being the libkrun workload) and a trusted Key Broker Service (KBS).
 There is a simple "Request-Challenge-Attestation-Response" (RCAR) method to facilitate workload attestation.

 ### Before you begin: Register Workload